Victory for vets: Colorful cleats support major cause

-After speaking with an old college roommate who had partnered with the Wounded Warrior Project in the past, Purcell decided the fit was just right.
-Purcell’s gameday cleats featured the charity’s name and logo and, of course, mixed in a patriotic color combination of red, white and blue.
+After speaking with an old college roommate who had partnered with the Wounded Warrior Project in the past, Purcell decided that fit was just right.

 “Overall, the work that they do in the community that they have, and moving people back into civilian life after service and after the things they’ve dealt with overseas, it’s amazing,” Purcell said.
 “If it wasn’t for the veterans and the service members of the United States, we wouldn’t be here.